psychoinformatics-de/knowledge-base/kbi/0008/index.rst

             <your-file>

-If you want to keep their content, you **have** to make sure to add them to ``git`` before doing anything else.
-This can be done with a single ``git add .`` command in the root of the dataset if your dataset does not contain aditional untracked files that should not become part of the dataset content (if your dataset is not clean, you can add all files that you want to keep individually with the command ``git add <file-name>``).
-Afterwards you should execute a ``datalad save``.
+Now you should execute a ``datalad save``, to re-add the unannexed files to the dataset.
 So the full sequence of commands are:

 .. code-block:: console

     > git annex uninit
-    > git add .
     > datalad save

 That is it, no more annexed files in your local dataset copy.